skillrepos/k8s-dev-v2/codespace-labs.md

 Ingore the warning.
 Watch the changes happening to the pods in the terminal window with the watch running.

-9. Repeat steps 5 and 6 to get the nodeport and do the port-forward.
-Then go back to your browser and refresh it.
-You should see a version of the (TEST) data in use now.
-(Depending on how quickly you refresh, you may need to refresh more than once.)

 9. Go ahead and stop the watch from running in the window via Ctrl-C.